Jerry Holkins

-Jerry Holkins (born Parkinson; February 6, 1976) is an American writer.
+Jerry Holkins (born Parkinson on February 6, 1976) is an American writer.
 He is the co-creator and writer of the webcomic Penny Arcade along with its artist Mike Krahulik.
 Holkins sometimes uses the pseudonym "Tycho Brahe", which is also the name of a Penny Arcade character based on Holkins.

 Holkins is a co-founder of PAX (originally called the Penny Arcade Expo) a series of gaming festivals that began in 2004 and has been held around the world.
 He is also a co-founder of Child's Play, a multimillion-dollar charity which organizes toy drives for children's hospitals.

 Holkins, along with Krahulik, was included in the Time 100 for 2010.

 Early life

 Holkins was born in Auburn, Washington and grew up at least partly in Spokane, Washington.
 He met future collaborator Mike Krahulik at Mead High School, Spokane in 1993 or 1994 through the school newspaper, where they became friends.
 After graduating high school, Holkins and Krahulik shared an apartment together.
 Holkins moved to Seattle around 2000.

+His online handle "Tycho Brahe" was named after a Danish astronomer Tycho Brahe.

 Career

 Penny Arcade

 Holkins created the webcomic Penny Arcade in 1998 with Mike Krahulik, with Holkins writing and Krahulik illustrating.
+The title of the comic is suggested by himself.
 According to an oral history, the two submitted cartoons to a contest run by a magazine in 1998.
 The magazine did not accept them but the creators sought other places to publish them, and worked with a site called looneygames.com to create what would become Penny Arcade.
 The strip initially ran once a week.
 Around a year later, they created their own website for the strip.
 In addition to the comic, Holkins wrote accompanying blog posts.
 Initially, this was partly because the format of their website left blank space.
 Holkins says that while now the posts are a key part of the site, when they first started he would delete each post to make space for the next one so the early posts are lost.
 These posts are often computer and video game commentary, but also include personal reflections or rants.

 According to Julia Swan of the Museum of History and Innovation, Penny Arcade was one of the first, if not the first, highly successful webcomics.
 By 2000, Penny Arcade was profitable enough that Holkins could quit his day job.
 As of 2010, the strip was running three times a week and had about 3.5 million readers.

 Holkins is also the basis for one of the two central characters in Penny Arcade, "Tycho Brahe".
 Holkins and Brahe share similar interests and personalities, though their appearances differ; for example, Tycho has mussed hair and sideburns, while Holkins's head is shaven.